 The Collection Fund Adjustment Account records the differences arising from the recognition of Council Tax income in the Comprehensive Income and Expenditure Statement (CIES) as it falls due from the Council Taxpayers compared with the statutory arrangements for precepts on the billing authorities' Collection Funds.
-This reflects the notion that the billing authorities act as agents for the Fire Authority in collecting the Council Tax.

-With effect from 1 April 2013, the Account also records the adjustments required to reflect the agency arrangements for the collection of Non-Domestic Rates, as applied to the income shown in the CIES.
+This reflects the notion that the billing authorities act as agents for the Authority in collecting the Council Tax.
+The Account also records the adjustments required to reflect the agency arrangements for the collection of Non-Domestic Rates, as applied to the income shown in the CIES.